 Like many Brutalist buildings, The Brunswick is notable in its placement of utilitarian features front and centre in its design.

 It’s the perfect example of form following function – the structure built to enable a holistic community of residents and modern life that still exists several decades later.
+It was to be a modern village – with family homes, shops and a cinema all within the same complex.

-The stepped buildings (which you can also see on the cool Alexander Road Estate too) allows plenty of space and light for each resident, whilst the eight pairs of ventilation towers provide ventilation to the buildings and lend visual appeal to the structure.
+The stepped buildings (which you can also see on the cool Alexandra Road Estate too) allows plenty of space and light for each resident, whilst the eight pairs of ventilation towers provide ventilation to the buildings and lend visual appeal to the structure.

 While it’s a very different architectural style to the Georgian buildings surrounding it, the building’s cream colour (finally applied in the noughties) ties it in with their stucco facades.